 3. Be clear about the benefits of data sharing

-Nothing says open, honest, and trustworthy like explaining what you’re going to do with their data.
+Nothing says open, honest, and trustworthy like explaining what you’re going to do with customer data.
 It’s easier to collect extra information by outlining the benefits of them sharing it with you.

 If you’re collecting office locations, then explain it’s because you’ll be delivering treats and goodies to valued prospects and clients.
 Even basic information like name and job title should come with an explanation.
 But remember, you have to do what you say.